 Well, it does have a few moments of banging and crashing as we tore the barn apart before Bob, the camera guy, asked if I needed any help getting him to the work enclosure.

-This 2 hour or so, 2 session video covers how to teach a foal to lead by pressure and release or requesting attention and getting it.
+This 2 hour or so, video covers how to teach a foal to lead by pressure and release or requesting attention and getting it.
 Ideally this is something that should be worked on from day one but life gets in the way and you do it when you do it.
 This video covers how to do when you start long after day one, like on day ninety-one.

 My videos are not glossy professional productions.
 They are not intended to be pretty, merely dispense some powerful information.
 In fact I call them "Wartznall Productions."